Wetted perimeter

 Change of wetted perimeter (blue) of trapezoidal canal as a function of angle ψ.

 The wetted perimeter is the perimeter of the cross sectional area that is "wet".
-The length of line of the intersection of channel wetted surface with a cross sectional plane normal to the flow direction.
+The length of the line of the intersection of channel wetted surface with a cross sectional plane normal to the flow direction.
 The term wetted perimeter is common in civil engineering, environmental engineering, hydrology, geomorphology, and heat transfer applications; it is associated with the hydraulic diameter or hydraulic radius.
 Engineers commonly cite the cross sectional area of a river.